nafidza/StickEarn-Project-Nafidza/README.md

 - Impressions are counted without temporal deduplication — each qualifying GPS point counts as one impression, following standard OOH industry convention, though this is a deliberate methodological choice worth noting.

 **Scope Boundaries**
+- The initial hypothesis that the Underperforming category's 7 PM exposure spike was broadly distributed across the category was revised after per-billboard verification revealed it was driven by only 4 of 23 billboards (17%) within that category.
+This correction is documented as an example of the verification process applied throughout this analysis — aggregate/category-level patterns were checked against individual contributing data points before being generalized into recommendations.
 - Granular per-billboard hourly heatmaps were not included in this submission — noted as a potential future enhancement for an operational dashboard tool, rather than a gap in the current strategic analysis.
 - Composite scoring (RFM-style) was considered but not used for billboard classification — quadrant-based reach-frequency classification was judged more interpretable at this scale (100 billboards).